BEP 20c – Presenting a Cohesive Argument

-Welcome back to Business English Pod for today’s lesson on talking about your work experience during a job interview in English.
+Welcome back to Business English Pod for today’s business English lesson on presenting a cohesive argument.

 Listening Questions